To Maximize Development, Change Your Mindset – By Beth Barz

 Coach Norm – Baseball – Ottawa – 15 Years

 “…While I do believe that perfect practice does make for improved performance, the notion of perfect performance does not exist.
 A famous coach I once heard said even though their athlete broke a record, the coach felt they could have done better.
-Even though this so called “perfect” performance of breaking a record and reaching the podium was achieved, failure still exists.
-The very nature of sport is continued persistence to “perfection” by learning from one’s own mistakes and demise.
-You never get to high or too low, but instead learn from each to improve performance…”
+Even though this so-called “perfect” performance of breaking a record and reaching the podium was achieved, failure still exists.
+The very nature of the sport is continued persistence to “perfection” by learning from one’s own mistakes and demise.
+You never get too high or too low, but instead, learn from each to improve performance…”

 Coach Wendy – Swimming – Toronto – 7 Years

-“…Certainly with little kids I teach practice does not make perfect.
-We instill that practice and training must have a purpose leading to a desired outcome.
+“…Certainly, with little kids, I teach practice does not make perfect.
+We instill that practice and training must have a purpose leading to the desired outcome.
 Whether it is a technical component such as a drill, or an intense workout, simply going back and forth does not make you better.
 It is the goal and purpose of each piece that contributes to your performance outcome at a competition…”